lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 will send an email to the address fred@institute.se once the job has ended.
 Valid type values, selecting the event you can get notified about, are BEGIN, END, FAIL, REQUEUE, and ALL (any state change).

+!!! note
+    If messages do not arrive, please monitor your junkmail or spam folder.

 ## Job dependencies

 To describe job dependencies, use the **-d** option of **sbatch**.
 This is particularly useful for job dependencies, in workflows.